Robert Reid (co-driver): 2002-2003 Peugeot

 The move to Peugeot did not prove to be as successful, though they did manage four second place finishes in the 2002 season at the Spanish, Cypriot, Finnish and German rounds of the Championship.
 Marcus Grönholm won the title by thirty points from his nearest rival.
 Burns and Reid finished in fifth place overall.

 Burns and Reid managed two second place and five third place positions in the 2003 Championship, giving them an outside chance of re-claiming the world title going into the Wales Rally GB, the final rally of the 2003 World Rally Championship season.
 Whilst driving to the final event, Burns suffered a blackout at the wheel and was withdrawn from the event.
 Burns was diagnosed with a malignant brain tumour.
 Throughout Burns' illness, Reid spent two to three days per week with him and did not want to race with any other driver.
 On 25 November 2005 four years to the day since Burns and Reid had won the World Championship title, Burns died.

 According to the online rally database eWRC-Results.com and Reid's own testimony, he has only entered one rally since Burns was taken ill, the 2008 Richard Burns Memorial Rally.
 He was co-driver to Estonian Markko Martin, who was with Burns on the day he fell ill.
 In 2007, Reid was contacted by Colin McRae to potentially act as his co-driver in a return to the World Rally Championships.
 The pair were due to test together, but McRae was killed a week before the test.

 Non-racing career

 Since retiring from competition Reid has held several governance and administration positions within motorsport.
 He spent several years as the Performance Director of the UK Motor Sport Association establishing elite programmes to develop young driver talent in the United Kingdom.
 More recently he has been working alongside Alexander Wurz to select and train emerging talent at the FIA Institute Young Driver Excellence Academy.

 His positions at the FIA have included being Vice-President of the World Rally Championship Commission, the Chair of WRC Stewards and Chair of the International Sporting Code Review Commission.
 In 2021 he was elected Deputy President for Sport alongside Mohammed bin Sulayem.
+He resigned this position on 10 April 2025, stating that the FIA has, "a fundamental breakdown in governance standards within motorsport's global governing body."

-Reid, along with Richard Burns, lent his voice and likeness in the 2004 sim rally game Richard Burns Rally as the player's co-driver.
+Reid lent his voice and likeness in the 2004 sim rally game Richard Burns Rally as the player's co-driver alongside Richard Burns who voiced himself in the game's tutorial section.
+Reid himself went on to use a modified version of Richard Burns Rally as a training tool for rally stewards during the COVID-19 pandemic.